code-423n4/docs/roles/wardens/submission-policy.md

 In the event that you encounter a critical vulnerability that the sponsor project would want to know about, even before the end of the audit, please refer to ["How to submit Zero-day or otherwise highly sensitive bugs."](https://docs.code4rena.com/roles/wardens/submission-guidelines#how-to-submit-zero-day-or-otherwise-highly-sensitive-bugs)

+> Without explicit permission from Code4rena staff, publishing or discussing findings publicly prior to report publication is grounds for immediate forfeit of award and disqualification from any future C4 events and activities.

 ## Unauthorized test methods

 The following methods are not authorized means of testing within C4 code audits: